sagemath/sagewiki_to_gh-2022-10-10/CombinatoricaCompare.md

  * [http://reference.wolfram.com/mathematica/Combinatorica/ref/WriteGraph.html WriteGraph][g, f] writes graph g to file f using an edge list representation.
  * Zoom[{i, j, k, ...}] is a value that the [http://reference.wolfram.com/mathematica/Combinatorica/ref/PlotRange.html PlotRange] option can take on in [http://reference.wolfram.com/mathematica/Combinatorica/ref/ShowGraph.html ShowGraph].
 Setting [http://reference.wolfram.com/mathematica/Combinatorica/ref/PlotRange.html PlotRange] to this value zooms the display to contain the specified subset of vertices, i, j, k, ....
 == Combinatorica functions implemented, but not included yet ==
- * Trac #851:
-  * line_graph: [http://reference.wolfram.com/mathematica/Combinatorica/ref/LineGraph.html LineGraph][g] constructs the line graph of graph g.
- * Trac #869:
-  * bipartite_color and bipartite_sets: [http://reference.wolfram.com/mathematica/Combinatorica/ref/TwoColoring.html TwoColoring][g] finds a two-coloring of graph g if g is bipartite.
-It returns a list of the labels 1 and 2 corresponding to the vertices.
-This labeling is a valid coloring if and only the graph is bipartite.
-  * is_bipartite: [http://reference.wolfram.com/mathematica/Combinatorica/ref/BipartiteQ.html BipartiteQ][g] yields True if graph g is bipartite.
- * Trac #871:
-  * CirculantGraph: [http://reference.wolfram.com/mathematica/Combinatorica/ref/CirculantGraph.html CirculantGraph][n, l] constructs a circulant graph on n vertices, meaning the ith vertex is adjacent to the (i+j)th and (i-j)th vertices, for each j in list l. [http://reference.wolfram.com/mathematica/Combinatorica/ref/CirculantGraph.html CirculantGraph][n, l], where l is an integer, returns the graph with n vertices in which each i is adjacent to (i+l) and (i-l).
  * Trac #904:
   * graph.is_clique: CliqueQ[g, c] yields True if the list of vertices c defines a clique in graph g.
   * graph.is_independent_set: IndependentSetQ[g, i] yields True if the vertices in list i define an independent set in graph g.